Recreation Management in Gerontology Program (C152)

 Program Overview

-George Brown College's Recreation Management in Gerontology (C152) two-year diploma program will provide you with specialized knowledge in the field of aging and the ability to design and deliver meaningful therapeutic programs to enhance the quality of life of older adults.
-This Ontario College Diploma program is unique in Ontario.
+In just four semesters, you will develop specialized knowledge in the field of aging and the ability to design and deliver meaningful therapeutic programs to enhance the quality of life of older adults.

 Full Description

-George Brown College's Recreation Management in Gerontology (C152) is a unique diploma program that will teach you the specialized skills required to work with older adults.
-Over the course of two years, you’ll learn how to design therapeutic activity programs for older adults that consider the physical, mental and spiritual perspectives of the aging process.
+The Recreation Management in Gerontology (C152) diploma program will teach you the specialized skills you need to work with older adults.
+Over the course of two years, you’ll learn how to design therapeutic leisure activities for older adults that consider the physical, mental, emotional, social and spiritual domains of wellness.

-You’ll learn to develop strong interpersonal communication skills that will support your ability to work with people across different life stages – an essential aspect of this job.
-You will also develop effective business communication skills that will help prepare you to coordinate and manage physical, financial and human resources.
+You will develop strong interpersonal communication skills that will support your ability to work with people across different life stages.
+You will also develop effective business communication skills that will help prepare you to co-ordinate and manage physical, financial and human resources of a recreation department.

-PLEASE NOTE: Some of our clinical or work placement partners may require students to show proof of full vaccination.
-As such, students who are not fully vaccinated against COVID-19 may not be able to complete the required field placement component of their program in the regularly scheduled time frame.
-Please visit this page for the latest updates on COVID-19.
+PLEASE NOTE: Some of our field placement partners may require you to show proof of full vaccination.
+As such, if you are not fully vaccinated against COVID-19, you may not be able to complete the required field placement component of your program in the regularly scheduled time frame.
+Full COVID-19 vaccination means you must provide proof of two doses and a QR code.

 Your Field Education Options